benchristel/process-to-processes/src/about-this-book/index.md

 Software development occurs within a complex system of many interacting sub-structures.
 These sub-structures include companies, office buildings, departments, teams, computers, people, business processes, services, code modules, and many other types of structure.
 The software development system has a kind of life of its own: it comes into being, grows, persists for a time, and eventually "dies" or disappears.
 While the system lives, it can be "healthy" or "unhealthy".
 Most of us have worked in unhealthy software development systems at some point in our careers.
 We know how these systems feel from the inside: there is disorder, miscommunication, blame, panic, firefighting.
 People distrust and micromanage each other.
 Projects get roadblocked; some teams are overloaded with work while others are stuck waiting for them with nothing to do.
 The code is usually an unintelligible, buggy nightmare.

-A lucky few, though, have worked in very healthy systems and have seen firsthand the excellent work that these systems can produce.
+A lucky few, though, have worked in healthy systems and have seen firsthand the excellent work that these systems can produce.
 My thesis, which I explore in detail in this book, is that **only a healthy system is capable of producing good software.
 If we want to make good software, we first need to create a healthy system.**

-In my own career, I have been very lucky to work in some of the healthiest systems in the software industry.
+In my own career, I have been lucky to work in some of the healthiest systems in the software industry.
 I've seen firsthand what software development looks like when it is working well.
 I've also had my share of failures, and have learned at least as much from those as I did from the successes.

 ## The Role of Individuals